 GRAINS-Chicago soybeans set for weekly gain on Chinese demand prospect

-SINGAPORE, Nov 4 (Reuters) - Chicago soybean futures inched higher on Friday, with prices on track to end the week on a positive note, as expectations of strong Chinese demand underpinned the market.
+SINGAPORE, Nov 4 (Reuters) - Chicago soybean futures rose nearly 1% on Friday, with prices on track to end the week on a positive note, as expectations of strong Chinese demand underpinned the market.

-Wheat ticked lower, but the market is set for its first weekly gain since early October on concerns over Black Sea supplies and excessive rains damaging the Australian crop.
+Wheat gained ground and the market is set for its first weekly rise since early October on concerns over Black Sea supplies and excessive rains damaging the Australian crop.

-* Wheat climbed 1.5% so far this week after four weekly losses while corn is set to finish the week flat.
+Wheat climbed more than 2% this week after four weekly losses while corn is set to finish the week marginally higher.

 © Copyright Thomson Reuters 2022.
 Click For Restrictions - http://about.reuters.com/fulllegal.asp